 The delicate romanticism of the piece makes it ideal for the biggest day of your life thus far.
 If you don't crochet, enlist your mother, or someone else close to you, to make your wedding ensemble personal.

-This darling crocheted shawl is ideal for a spring wedding with the sweet flower motif and the lightweight design.
+This darling bridal shawl crochet pattern is ideal for a spring wedding with the sweet flower motif and the lightweight design.
 This is one part of your wedding ensemble that you can wear over and over again once the big day has ended.

-If you're a guest who can't figure out what to wear to a spring wedding, break out your favorite summer dress and pair it with this gorgeous shawl.
+If you're a guest who can't figure out what to wear to a spring wedding, break out your favorite summer dress and pair it with this gorgeous crochet wedding shawl.

 Don't forget to subscribe to the AllFreeDIYWeddings newsletter for more wedding crafts you love, delivered straight to your inbox every week.